 High Holidays with Makom

 Our uplifting, inspiring High Holiday offerings will include traditional services, family services, chanting, and meditation.

-Traditional services will be led jointly by Rabbi Aaron Levy and Carrie Watkins.
-Our Youth Director Ariel Zaltzman will run the family services, Alon Nashman will lead chanting, and meditation will be guided by Ari Kaplan.
+Traditional services will be led jointly by Rabbi Aaron Levy, Carrie Watkins, Adam Miller, and Sarah Eligberg.
+Our Youth Director Racheli Mandelker will run the family services, Alon Nashman will lead chanting, and meditation will be guided by Ari Kaplan.

 Makom Membership includes High Holiday seats along with other perks throughout the year, and is available for adults, children, and teens.
-Everyone who signs up as a member will automatically receive a link to the High Holidays registration form.
+Everyone who signs up as a member will receive a link to the High Holidays registration form.
 (We won’t be selling separate High Holiday tickets.)

 You can become a Makom Member no matter your financial circumstances.
-Due to the pandemic, we’ve lowered our regular and reduced membership rates.
-It’s a core Makom value that finances should never be an impediment to Jewish life, so if neither of those amounts is feasible for you, please pay what you can.
+It’s a core Makom value that finances should never be an impediment to Jewish life, so if the suggested amounts are not feasible for you, please pay what you can.

-If you can afford to contribute more than the regular membership rate, please become a supporting or sustaining member to help keep our community going strong.
+If you can afford to contribute more than the suggested membership rate, please top up your membership donation to help keep our community going strong.